 David Brainerd, preaching to the Native Americans, saw the same thing.
-He said, “It was surprising to see how their hearts seemed to be pierced with the tender and melting invitations of the gospel, when there was not a word of terror spoken to them” (Jonathan Edwards, The Life of David Brainerd, ed. by Norman Pettit, The Works of Jonathan Edwards, vol. 7, New Haven: Yale University Press, 1985, 307).
+He said, “It was surprising to see how their hearts seemed to be pierced with the tender and melting invitations of the gospel, when there was not a word of terror spoken to them” (The Life of David Brainerd, 307).

 What can we learn from these three experiences?
-Three things.
+Three lessons.

 Authentic tears of true contrition for sin flow from loving holiness, not from fearing the consequences of not having it.

-To put it another way, if your tears over not having something are going to honor what you don’t have, then you must really want it, love it, not just want to escape the consequences of not having it.
+To put it another way, if your tears over not having something are going to honor what you don’t have, then you must really want it and love it, and not just want to escape the consequences of not having it.
 You must love what you lack, if the tears for lacking it are to show its value.

 You must love what you lack, if the tears for lacking it are to show its value.

 This means that true, God-honoring contrition must be preceded by falling in love with God.
 Weeping in a way that honors God’s holiness must be preceded by falling in love with his holiness.
-Otherwise your tears would not be owing to lacking what you love, but only owing to fearing God’s wrath.
+Otherwise your tears would not be owing to lacking what you love, but only owing to a fear of God’s wrath.